traductor-lsch-uach/chilean_alphabet_sign_language_recognizer/README.md

 # 1. If you want to use a web camera
 ```
-$ python alphabet_recognizer CAM_INDEX
+$ python alphabet_recognizer.py CAM_INDEX
 ```

-where CAM_INDEX = 0 or 1, it depends where the USB camera is connected To check this, run:
+where *CAM_INDEX = 0 or 1, it depends where the USB camera is connected To check this, run:
 ```
 $ ls -ltrh /dev/video*